-As your relationship with your faculty advisor is a critical component of your education at Penn, your advisor ideally should be the faculty member who best knows you and your work.
-Beyond being the person who signs off on your major, your advisor can be one of your best resources for selecting courses, concentrations, and even second majors.
+Your relationship with your faculty advisor is an important component of pursuing the English major.
+Your advisor can be one of your best resources for selecting courses, concentrations, and even second majors.

-Ideally your advisor will specialize in the area of literary study that interests you most, but this is not a necessity.
-Choose someone who is not already overburdened.
+When you declare the major, you and the Undergraduate Chair or Associate Director of Undergraduate Studies will agree upon a faculty advisor.
+Whenever possible, your advisor will be a professor who knows your work and specializes in the area of literary study that interests you most.
 You may wish to consult the Index of Majors' Faculty Advisors to find a faculty member who seems particularly congenial to you.